PeterC66/m4ops/NotesStandardsPractices.md

 - **REST** stands for Representational State Transfer -The fundamental concept within REST is that of a resource - the object we are operating on.
 For each resource we define what methods can operate on that resource.
 Methods such as GET, POST, UPDATE, DELETE.

-- **HOC** - [higher-order component](https://reactjs.org/docs/higher-order-components.html) in React - a function that takes a component and returns a new component.
+- **HOC** - [higher-order component](https://reactjs.org/docs/higher-order-components.html) - a function that takes a component and returns a new component (used in React), compare in Vue.js ..
+- In a **mixin** you can put any component’s methods and they will be merged with the ones of the component that uses it.

 - a **variadic function** is one of indefinite arity, i.e., one which accepts a variable number of arguments